spring-jdbc-crud/simplejdbcmapper/README.md

 }

 ```
-After a successful insert() operation the productId property will be populated with the new id.
+After a successful insert() operation the productId property will be populated with the generated id.

 * **NON auto generated id usage**